snehitvaddi/NovelCorona-Pneumonia-Prediction_V2/README.md

 Predicting COVID-19 using X-ray images.
 In this tutorial, I am using X-ray images to analyze the health of the patientÃ¢â‚¬â„¢s lungs since COVID-19 attacks the epithelial cells (cells that come from surfaces of the respiratory tract) and X-ray scans are easy to get than CT scans. <br>

+## Dataset
-Go ahead and download the training and testing dataset from the link given [Drive Link](https://drive.google.com/open?id=1wwXhV2pNJjGdC4dsMz3NQxfhojthUbeB).
+Go ahead and download the training and testing dataset from the link given<br> [Drive Link - https://drive.google.com/open?id=1wwXhV2pNJjGdC4dsMz3NQxfhojthUbeB](https://drive.google.com/open?id=1wwXhV2pNJjGdC4dsMz3NQxfhojthUbeB).
 ## Directory structure
 <img src="https://github.com/snehitvaddi/NovelCorona-Pneumonia-Healthy-Prediction/blob/master/dataset/dir.PNG" width="400">